support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 The Lombard King Rothari Published His Edict to Pavia on 22/11/643 by Italian School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 Archivio della Badia della Ss.
 Trinità, Cava dei Tirreni, Italy / Bridgeman Images